LostInDarkMath/pedantic-python-decorators/README.md

 # Installation guide
 ## Option 1: installing with pip from [Pypi](https://pypi.org/)
-Run `pip install python_helpers_test`.
+Run `pip install pedantic`.

 ## Option 2: Installing with pip and git
 0. Install [Git](https://git-scm.com/downloads) if you don't have it already.
-1. Run `pip install git+https://github.com/LostInDarkMath/PythonHelpers.git@master`
+1. Run `pip install git+https://github.com/LostInDarkMath/pedantic-python-decorators.git@master`
-2. In your Python file write `from PythonHelpers import pedantic, pedantic_class` or whatever decorator you want to use.
+2. In your Python file write `from pedantic import pedantic, pedantic_class` or whatever decorator you want to use.
 3. Use it like mentioned above.
 Happy coding!

 ## Option 3:Offline installation using wheel
-1. Download the [latest release here](https://github.com/LostInDarkMath/PythonHelpers/releases/latest) by clicking on `PythonHelpers-x.y.z-py-none-any.whl`.
+1. Download the [latest release here](https://github.com/LostInDarkMath/PythonHelpers/releases/latest) by clicking on `pedantic-python-decorators-x.y.z-py-none-any.whl`.
-2. Execute `pip install PythonHelpers-x.y.z-py3-none-any.whl` where `x.y.z` needs to be the correct version.
+2. Execute `pip install pedantic-python-decorators-x.y.z-py3-none-any.whl` where `x.y.z` needs to be the correct version.

 # Dependencies
 Outside the Python standard library, the followings dependencies are used: